Chen Yixin: Central Political and Legal Affairs Commission

 In March 2018, Chen Yixin succeeded Wang Yongqing as the Secretary-General of the Central Political and Legal Affairs Commission (CPLAC).
 Starting from May 2018, became the secretary-general of the National Leading Group of the Special Campaign to Crack Down on Organized Crime and Eliminate Evil.
 In August 2018, Chen Yixin presided over the second meeting of the Leading Group, where he said the campaign would enter a more difficult period and called for strengthening cooperation between the CCDI and legal organizations.

 In February 2020, Chen was announced to be the deputy head of the central government's directing group on Hubei, leading efforts related to the COVID-19 pandemic in the province, assisting Vice Premier Sun Chunlan.
 On 8 July 2020, Chen announced a two-year campaign to educate and rectify the political and legal teams to purge "corrupt elements" in the justice system and remove "two-faced officials", who only pay lip service to CCP orders and rules.
 Calling it a "a self-initiated revolution by the security system", he compared the campaign to Mao Zedong's Yan'an Rectification Movement.
 The campaign was announced to initially start with a three-month pilot scheme in five cities and four counties in Heilongjiang, Jiangsu, Shaanxi, Sichuan and Henan, and go nationwide in 2021, lasting until the first quarter of 2022.

 Minister of State Security

 On 30 October 2022, Chen was officially appointed by the Standing Committee of the National People's Congress as the minister of state security, succeeding Chen Wenqing.
 He was succeeded by Yin Bai as the Secretary-General of the CPLAC in March 2023.

 Under Chen's tenure, the long-secretive Ministry of State Security (MSS) opened a WeChat account in July 2023.
 In the first anniversary of the account, Chen called the social media work of the MSS as being a "project of paramount importance", and said that officials must be "good at transforming the mysterious, miraculous and divine nature of national-security work into strengths in communication, penetration and influence".

+In December 2025, Chen wrote an article at the Study Times, where he said "unipolar hegemony" was becoming "increasingly unsustainable", but warned that "unilateralism and protectionism and the threats of hegemonism and power politics are increasing on the rise".
+He also warned "various hostile forces have never relaxed their strategies of Westernization and division", and said that the MSS would "crush all separatist activities aimed at Taiwan independence", while calling for a "counter-espionage campaign with special attention for critical national technological assets".

+In September 2026, Chen wrote an article at the China Cyberspace, where he said that "hostile forces and individuals with ulterior motives" were using artificial intelligence to wage a "propaganda war and a cognitive war against us, directly threatening our political security, institutional security, and ideological security".
+He cited Anthropic's Claude Mythos and OpenAI's GPT-5.5-Cyber as possible risks.
+He also called for greater Party oversight over AI.